 Report.
-A report in Project 2010 is a tabular and numeric presentation of the project.
-Many reports are shipped with Project 2010 and are ready-to-go.
-Reports are customizable only to a certain degree.
+A report in Project 2013 is a set of charts or tables with numeric information coming directly from the updates to the project tasks and resources, allowing an immediate assessment of the health of the project.
+Many reports are shipped with Project 2013 and are ready-to-go.
+Reports are highly customizable and transferable between project schedules with the organizer.
 See also view.

 Resource.
-A resource is a person, team, facility, machine or material used in a project to accomplish tasks.
-Anything that can influence the timing, cost or quality of tasks should be defined as a resource in the project.
+A resource is a person, team, facility, machine, or material used in a project to accomplish tasks.
+Anything that can influence the timing, cost, or quality of tasks should be defined as a resource in the project.